 3. Gone with the Wind

 The zaniest of the four sequels to Margaret Mitchell’s Civil War saga is Scarlett, the authorized follow-up by Alexandra Ripley.
-In it, Scarlett endures Mammy’s death, sex in a cave following a shipwreck, and a return to her roots when she moves to Ireland and rebuilds the old family estate, Ballyhara.
+In it, Scarlett endures Mammy’s death, has sex in a cave following a shipwreck, and returns to her roots when she moves to Ireland and rebuilds the old family estate, Ballyhara.

 4. The Godfather

 In 2004, author Mark Winegardner wrote The Godfather Returns, which picked up immediately where The Godfather left off and has the events of the film The Godfather: Part II as its background.
 Two years later, Winegardner wrote The Godfather’s Revenge.
 Just as the first book’s Johnny Fontaine was an analogue of Frank Sinatra, Winegardner’s books feature analogues of Joseph, John, and Robert Kennedy.